-Sending WooCommerce order notification emails is essential for keeping your customers informed and reassured throughout the buying process.
+Sending WooCommerce order notification emails is essential for keeping your customers informed and reassured whenever they place, process, complete, cancel, or receive a refund for an order.

 Table of Contents